attic-labs/noms/doc/intro.md

 A critical invariant of Noms is [history-independence](https://arxiv.org/pdf/1501.06508.pdf): the same Noms value will be represented by the same graph of physical chunks, and the same hashes, regardless of what past sequence of logical mutations resulted in the value.
 This is what makes fast diff, sync, and merge possible in Noms: we can compare two values just by looking at their hash.
 If their hashes are identical, we know the values are identical without additional work.
 By modeling collections as trees of values, the same trick can be used to quickly find the differences between larges sets of values.

-But Noms is also a database, and needs to do things databases do: efficiently search, scan, and mutate large collections.
-The class data structures that enable these features — B-Trees and LSM Trees — can't be used by Noms because they aren't history-independent: their internal state depends upon their mutation history.
+But Noms is also a database, and needs to do what databases do: efficiently search, scan, and mutate large collections.
+The classic data structures that enable these features inside databases — B-Trees and LSM Trees — can't be used by Noms because they aren't history-independent: their internal state depends upon their mutation history.

-In order to model large mutable collections in Noms, of the type where B-Trees would typically be used, Noms instead introduces _Prolly Trees_.
+In order to model large mutable collections in Noms, of the type where B-Trees would typically be used, while preserving efficient diff, sync, and merge, Noms introduces _Prolly Trees_.

 ### Prolly Tree Structure